The search facility has two modes, basic and advanced. The basic search mode is accessed via the

 files (located under 'Find' in the menu bar), which are build up from scientific names.

-although many species have no common names.
+However, if you use this option then please realize that many species have no common names.

 - To exclude spurious results because the letters making up a search term can also